 Despite the poor condition of the empire at the time of the Fourth Crusade, Constantinople was still one of the wealthiest cities of the world.
-Along with manuscripts and religious relics and monuments, the Byzantine emperors had, over the centuries, decorated Constantinople with many of the great masterpieces of art that had survived from antiquity, although the Christian population of the city naturally had mixed feelings about some of the ancient sculptures that represented pagan gods and goddesses or mythological themes.
-Nonetheless it is clear that educated Byzantines at least were aware of the beauty and historical significance of this rich cultural tradition.
+Along with manuscripts and religious relics and monuments, the Byzantine emperors had, over the centuries, decorated Constantinople with many of the great masterpieces of art which had survived from antiquity, although the Christian population of the city naturally had mixed feelings about some of the ancient sculptures that represented pagan gods and goddesses or had mythological themes.
+Nonetheless it is clear that at least educated Byzantines were aware of the beauty and the historical significance of this rich cultural tradition.
 Niketas Choniates, perhaps the most important Byzantine historian of his age, describes the lamentable fate of many of these works of classical art and other treasures during the Latin sack of Constantinople in 1204: